JamesWWilson/JamesWWilson.github.io/_posts/2020-12-02-Jeopardy-Fun-Fact-Generator.md

     #“I walked 10 2nd graders on my grandma.”

-7PM PST on a weeknight means Jeopardy.
+7 PM PST on a weeknight means Jeopardy.
 I’ll watch the show with anyone that’s willing to listen as I mutter answers at a television screen while Alex Trebek asks challenging trivia questions.
 Jeopardy has been a central feature of my life, bonding with my Dad over dinner or competing with college roommates to see who is the “smartest”.

-The show is known for its structured and professional manner, where contestants are cordial with one another and all demonstrate a sort of deference to the show and its now legendary host.
+The show is known for its structured and professional manner, where contestants are cordial with one another, and everyone demonstrates a sort of deference to the show and its now legendary host.
 After the first commercial break, however, all contestants are given a chance to discuss something interesting about themselves.
 This is where, in my opinion,